pass-culture/pass-culture-main/api/documentation/docs/understanding-our-api/notification-system/setting-up-notifcations.md

 :::warning
 The notification URLs you give us ***must not* require authentication**.

-The notification authentication will be done by checking the request payload as described in the dedicated documentation section : [**Authenticating our notifications**](/docs/understanding-our-api/notification-system/authenticating-our-notifications).
+The notification authentication will be done by checking the request payload as described here : [**Authenticating our notifications**](/docs/understanding-our-api/notification-system/authenticating-our-notifications).
 :::

 ### How to set the URLs